 We acquired Pharma and its life science business through the merger of Cardax Sub, our wholly-owned transitory subsidiary, with and into Pharma on February 7, 2014 (the "Merger"), and a stock purchase agreement.
 As a result of these transactions, Pharma became our wholly-owned subsidiary.
 The only consideration that we paid under the stock purchase agreement and the Merger was shares of our common stock.
 On May 31, 2013, Pharma acquired all of the assets and assumed all of the liabilities of Holdings.
 Accordingly, we have two predecessors: Pharma and Pharma's predecessor, Holdings.
 Prior to the February 7, 2014 effective date of the Merger, we operated under the name "Koffee Korner Inc." and our business was limited to a single location retailer of specialty coffee located in Houston, Texas.
 On the effective date of the Merger, we divested our coffee business and now exclusively continue Pharma's life sciences business.
+On December 30, 2015, our former principal stockholder, Holdings, merged with and into us (the "Holdings Merger").
+There was not any cash consideration exchanged in the Holdings Merger.
+Upon the closing of the Holdings Merger, the stockholders of Holdings received an aggregate number of shares and warrants to purchase shares of our common stock equal to the aggregate number of shares of our common stock that were held by Holdings on the date of the closing of the Holdings Merger.
+Our restricted shares of common stock held by Holdings were cancelled upon the closing of the Holdings Merger.
+Accordingly, there was not any change to our fully diluted capitalization due to the Holdings Merger.

 We currently devote substantially all of our efforts to developing consumer health and pharmaceutical products that we believe will provide many of the anti-inflammatory benefits of steroids or NSAIDs by targeting many of the same inflammatory pathways and mediators, but with exceptional safety profiles.
 The safety and efficacy of the Company's product candidates have not been directly evaluated in clinical trials or confirmed by the FDA.